-When CSP_INCLUDE_NONCE_IN is configured, the nonce value is returned in the CSP headers if it is used, e.g. by evaluating the nonce in your template.
+When CSP_INCLUDE_NONCE_IN is configured, the nonce value is returned in the CSP header.
 To actually make the browser do anything with this value, you will need to include it in the attributes of the tags that you wish to mark as safe.